 The Program in American Studies presents the second series of the American Studies Collaboratory on the theme of “Strange Life,” intended to explore the aesthetics, politics, and materiality of alternative forms of ontology and human/nonhuman life.
-The first module of this series, on “Beauty, Race, and War,” is built around the installation art of Brooklyn-based artist Tiffany Jaeyeon Shin and explores the unexpected connections among beauty, race, and U.S. militarization and war-making in Asia.
+The first module of this series, on “Beauty, Race, and War,” is built around the installation art of Brooklyn-based artist Tiffany Jaeyeon Shin and explores unexpected connections among beauty, race, and U.S. militarization and war-making in Asia.

 Tiffany Jaeyeon Shin’s solo exhibition, titled “Universal Skin Salvation,” explores the porousness of bodily boundaries and the ceaseless movement of living processes, such as fermentation, that echoes the history of U.S. colonialism and connects the billion dollar pharma-cosmetic industry to a history of war and scientific experiments.
-This installation focuses on the production and commercial uses of lactic acid — a compound found in our muscles but also extracted from animals, food, and synthetic processes and then repackaged and racialized through the burgeoning ideal and industry of so-called K-beauty today — in order to explore the entanglements between beauty, colonialism, medicine, food, and racial otherness.
+This installation focuses on the production and commercial uses of lactic acid — a compound found in our muscles but also extracted from animals, food, and synthetic processes and then repackaged and racialized through the burgeoning ideal and industry of so-called K-beauty today — in order to explore entanglements between beauty, colonialism, medicine, food, and racial otherness.

-Shin’s installation invites viewers to walk through and tests the limits of their skin as a site of experimentation, opening up larger questions about the relationship between beauty, health, science, and how that relationship has blossomed under the shadows of war and colonialism.
+Shin’s installation invites viewers to walk through and test the limits of their skin as a site of experimentation, opening up larger questions about the relationship between beauty, health, science, and how that relationship has blossomed under the shadows of war and colonialism.

 Pre-registered participants — or, col(LAB)orators — will come together for a discussion session and “laboratory” where we will explore, critically and hands-on, the making of pharma-cosmetics and the mysteries of beauty at the edge of synthetic life and racialized dreams.